 Know the rules: Remind your teen about the restrictions in graduated licensing.
 Breaking the rules can cost them financially and add time to their time spent as a learner.

 No electronic devices: Remind your teen about the dangers of distracted driving.
-Electronic devices aren't allowed while they're in the graduated licensing program, even if hands-free.
+Electronic devices (even hands-free) are not allowed while they're in the graduated licensing program.

 Insuring your teen